Jakads/Randosu/README.md

 # Rand(osu!)

 Randomizes patterns in any maps.
 Supports all modes.\
-Written in Python 3.7\
+Written in Python 3.7.\
-Tested only in Windows, normal functionality on the other OS's not guaranteed.
+Tested only on Windows, normal functionality on the other OS's not guaranteed.

 ## How to use